 “We have fought hard and long for integration, as I believe we should have, and I know that we will win.
 But I’ve come to believe we’re integrating into a burning house.

 I’m afraid that America may be losing what moral vision she may have had ….
 And I’m afraid that even as we integrate, we are walking into a place that does not understand that this nation needs to be deeply concerned with the plight of the poor and disenfranchised.
-Until we commit ourselves to ensuring that the underclass is given justice and opportunity, we will continue to perpetuate the anger and violence that tears at the soul of this nation.”Dr. Martin Luther King Jr.
+Until we commit ourselves to ensuring that the underclass is given justice and opportunity, we will continue to perpetuate the anger and violence that tears at the soul of this nation.”

 It’s 2020 and integration is a reality.
 Even though Black people are seeing the fruits of Dr. King’s dream, we are still experiencing the nightmare of oppression in America.
 Nearly thirty years ago, Rodney King became the first victim caught on tape in a case of police brutality, and Los Angeles and the country let their voices be heard at the absurdity of the trial and the system that allowed the four officers to walk away without lawful rebuke for their savagery.